How hard is it to incorporate? Why do some doctors incorporate and others don’t?

 In a corporate structure, any gains or losses belong to the corporation.

-While it’s unlikely that you would incur a business loss in your corporation, if you did have losses, you wouldn’t be able to write them off against your personal income.
-In essence, the losses are trapped within the corporation.
+While it’s unlikely that physicians would incur a business loss in their corporation, if you did have losses, you wouldn’t be able to write them off against your personal income.
+In essence, the losses are trapped in the corporation.
 These non-capital losses, however, can be carried back three years or carried forward 20 years, to be applied against corporate income earned in those years.

 1 Provincial/territorial small business limits may vary from the $500,000 federal limit.